AndyEst/AndyEst/README.md

 # Hey there, i'm Andy 👋🏼

-I'm a self taught coder specializing in JS/CSS/HTML.
+I'm a self taught dev specializing in JS/CSS/HTML.
 Webapps & database construction are my jam.
 Personal projects are NFL/fantasy football related at the moment.

 ### Current Projects:
 - https://FantasyMocks.com/ - a webapp for (dynasty) fantasy football mocks & collecting ADP.